jarun/googler/README.md

 Note that `-C` is required to avoid printing control characters. `2>&1` would error as the console geometry is calculated from `stderr`.
 12. <b>Piping</b> google-cli output:
 <pre>$ googler -C hello world | tee output</pre>

-Browsers (Firefox, Chromium, Google Chrome) throw error or warning messages when a search result is opened in the browser. `google-cli` has message suppression for Chromium based browsers.
-However, Firefox still throws the following error with Python 2.7:
-<code>GLib-CRITICAL **: g_slice_set_config: assertion 'sys_page_size == 0' failed</code>
-The message suppression for Firefox works with Python 3.x.
-Use the following alias on Linux:
-<pre>alias g='python3 /usr/local/bin/googler ...'</pre>

 # News